melnock/mod-4-final-project-hoppington-village/README.md

 `cd hoppington-village-api` to open the api.

-`run rails db:create`, `rails db:migrate`, and `rails db:seed` to create the database of obstacles and characters.
+`run rails db:create`, `rails db:migrate`, and `rails db:seed` to create the database of items and character.

 `rails server` to start the server.